cloudnative-pg/cloudnative-pg/docs/src/index.md

 * Standard output logging of PostgreSQL error messages in JSON format
 * Support for the `restricted` security context constraint (SCC) in Red Hat OpenShift
 * `cnp` plugin for `kubectl`
+* Fencing of an entire PostgreSQL cluster, or a subset of the instances
 * Multi-arch format container images

 ## About this guide